Leafie, A Hen into the Wild: Plot

 During the race, Greenie recalls the words of his mentors, and successfully wins the contest, becoming the new guard duck of the flock.
 After the competition, Leafie finds a nest of baby weasels which she begins to take care of.
 While Rooster is finding a home with Mr. Otter after escaping from the farm, Greenie tries to find Leafie to say his goodbyes but comes across One-Eye once again and saves a female duck from the hungry carnivore.
 Their brief scuffle lands them in front of Leafie and the nest of baby weasels, and One-Eye pins down Greenie, preparing to kill him.
 Leafie attempts to help Greenie, but One-Eye threatens her to not come near.
 During the confrontation, the baby weasels Leafie had been caring for are revealed to be One-Eye's offspring.
-This makes Leafie realize that the weasel who killed Wanderer and his mate, was just killing to provide food for her kits.
-After agreeing to not harm the weasel kits in exchange for letting Greenie go, Leafie and Greenie were allowed to escape.
+This makes Leafie realize that the weasel who killed Wanderer and his mate, was just killing to provide food for her kids.
+After agreeing to not harm the weasel kids in exchange for letting Greenie go, Leafie and Greenie were allowed to escape.
 Before they leave, Leafie sees how One-Eye, who is malnourished due to the rough winter season, is unable to produce milk to feed her offspring.

 The flock of ducks prepare to leave the everglades, and Leafie and Greenie say their heartfelt goodbyes to one another before Greenie departs with his flock, now able to set out and see the world.
 Leafie then wonders why she never thought about learning to fly before One-Eye finds her.
 Knowing that One-Eye will have to find food for the winter and that Greenie can now take care of himself (as well as knowing she was now too weak to survive the coming season), Leafie decides to let One-Eye kill her so she can feed her offspring.
 Upon realizing this, One-Eye tearfully kills Leafie and it is implied that she is able to fly in spirit, watching as Greenie flies with his flock.